umr-ds/resilient-edge-computing/README.md

 ### Testbed

-The project also comes with a small interactive testbed in a docker container.
+The project also comes with a small interactive testbed in a Docker container.
 To build and run the testbed, use the following command:

 ```shell